bbaassssiiee/lunchbox/workshop/lesson-01/README.txt

 web

 # TODO 1.
-Open 'inventory/hosts' in your editor and look what it is about.
+Open 'inventory.ini' in your editor and look what it is about.

-# TODO 2.
-Copy the inventory directory to the project directory.
+# TALK: Give a short intro about the infrastructure you work on.

 # INFO: http://slides.com/racku/ansible-fundamentals#/5/2